 Planning Your Treatment

-There is a reason that the dentists at Millennium Family Dental are known as some of the best dentists in Meridian.
+There is a reason that the dentists at Millennium Family Dental are known as some of the best dentists in Meridian ID.
 In addition to carefully evaluating your smile and offering high-tech solutions to your dental issues, our professionals are completely dedicated to patient safety and satisfaction.

 Before any dental service is planned or sedation is recommended, our dentists will carefully evaluate your personal level of risk.
 Safety is our top concern, and a high level of risk could preclude you from various forms of sedation.
 However, most patients can receive sedation safely to prevent dental anxiety.